hani-skz/Summarize-a-book/README.md

 ## Overview

-This project aims to summarize a book using natural language processing techniques and generate various versions of the summary for comparison.
-It also involves creating a student information system using Jinja templates.
+This project aims to summarize a book using Generative AI and Langchain.
+It also involves creating a student centric study plan using Jinja templates.

 ## Folder Structure